slint-ui/slint/api/rs/slint/mcu.md

 use slint::platform::software_renderer::Rgb565Pixel;
 # fn is_swap_pending()->bool {false} fn swap_buffers() {}

-// Note that we use `2` as the const generic parameter which is our buffer count,
+// In this example, we have two buffer: one is currently displayed, and we are
-// since we have two buffer, we always need to refresh what changed in the two
+// rendering into the second one.
+Hence we use `RepaintBufferType::SwappedBuffers` let window = slint::platform::software_renderer::MinimalSoftwareWindow::new(
-// previous frames
+    slint::platform::software_renderer::RepaintBufferType::SwappedBuffers
-let window = slint::platform::software_renderer::MinimalSoftwareWindow::<2>::new();
+);

 const DISPLAY_WIDTH: usize = 320;
 const DISPLAY_HEIGHT: usize = 240;